kubernetes-retired/heapster/docs/sink-configuration.md

 *Note: This sink works only on a Google Compute Engine VM as of now*

-GCM has one option - `metrics` that can be set to:
-* all - the sink exports all metrics
-* autoscaling - the sink exports only autoscaling-related metrics

 ### Google Cloud Logging
 This sink supports events only.
 To use the GCL sink add the following flag: